ABEI-Energy/.github/README.md

 # .github
-This repo stores the welcome page of the organization, by any means delete it!
+This repo stores the welcome page of the organization, don't delete it!